redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

     }

-The **AlAssetsPath** provides the paths for common assets folders, in our block we need the upload folder, so we will use the **getUploadFolder** method which returns this information.
+The **AlAssetsPath** provides the paths for common assets folders, in our block we need the upload folder, so we will use the **getUploadFolder** method, which is deputated to return this information.

-This method renders the **BootstrapButtonTutorialBlockBundle:File:file.html.twig** which has not been created yet, so add the **file.html.twig** under the BootstrapButtonTutorialBlockBundle's **Resources/views/File** folder, open it and add the following code:
+This method renders the **BootstrapButtonTutorialBlockBundle:File:file.html.twig** which has not been created yet, so add the **file.html.twig** under the BootstrapButtonTutorialBlockBundle **Resources/views/File** folder, open it and add the following code:

 .. code-block:: jinja